May 30-July 10, 2023

 Departure: Program ends on Monday, July 10th in Madrid.
 All students must check out of the hotel in Madrid by 11 a.m. on Monday, July 10 but not later.
 The program will provide bus transportation to the airport at least three different times that morning.
 Students may also remain in Madrid/Europe after the program ends at their own expense to travel or sightsee.

 Students participating in the Valencia Program are required to attend at least 3 orientation sessions.
 It is highly recommended, however, that students attend all sessions.

-The dates and times for these sessions will be listed below.
+The dates and times for these sessions are to be announced.
 Please check back for possible changes in location, time or date.

 Passports & Visa